-It is estimated that at least \$1 million comes from Grand Lake Stream alone. \$2.2 million, or half of the
+It is estimated that at least \$1 million comes from Grand Lake Stream alone. \$2.2 million, or half of the total economic value of sport fishing, is derived solely from smallmouth bass fishing, based on their catchability and long season compared to other fish such as landlocked salmon or trout (Jordan 2007).

-Number of Angler-days on Lakes in the St. Croix Watershed
+Number of Anglerdays on Lakes in the St. Croix Watershed

 Lake Angler-days

 East Grand Lake 36,000

 West Grand Lake 10,500

 Big Lake 4,500

 Grand Falls Flowage 3,600

 Spednic Lake 3,200

 Grand Lake Stream 1,500

 West Musquash Lake 1,450

 Pocumcus Lake 400

-Estimates above include surveyed wate rs only.
-Including
+Estimates above include surveyed waters only.
+Including estimates from non-surveyed waters,